pdf-association/arlington-pdf-model/EXTENSIONS.md

 ## Extensions

 The names of extensions are somewhat arbitrary but must following the conventions used in Arlington for keys: alphanumerics with UNDERSCORE.
 No SPACES, COMMAs or MINUS (dash).
 This file documents those extensions which have been implemented.
-A simple `grep` for the extension name will find all occurences.
+A simple `grep` for the extension name will find all occurrences.

 ### Adobe Extensions to ISO 32000-1:2008 ("ADBE_Extn3" and "ADBE_Extn5")